Space Allocation and Management Policy

 Spaces are to be designed to accommodate learning and teaching approaches that include, but are not limited to, didactic (lecturing), collaborative, individual, social, virtual, informal, indoor and outdoor learning.
 Peer-to-peer and social learning spaces will be provisioned with comfortable seating, wi-fi access and power points.

 The University may provide space to accommodate external organisations, depending on the strategic and operational needs of the University, the availability of space and any benefits to the University that will accrue from providing the space.
-Colleges or Divisions wishing to provide external organisations with space, or external organisations seeking space, must seek approval from the DVC, Division of Services and Resources.
+Colleges or Divisions wishing to provide external organisations with space, or external organisations seeking space, must seek approval from the DVC, Services and Resources Division.

 Common Space Model